 Culture, Economic Sociology

 At a substantive level my research addresses culture and mass media, especially pop music radio and Hollywood films.

 At a theoretical and methodological level the main focus of my work is about understanding diffusion processes, particularly through approaches that aggregate information across many innovations rather than treating them one at a time.

-"Obfuscatory Relational Work and Disreputable Exchange." forthcoming.
+"Obfuscatory Relational Work and Disreputable Exchange."
+2014.
 Sociological Theory.

 "Close, But No Cigar: The Bimodal Rewards to Prize-Seeking." (with Oliver Schilke).
 2014.
 American Sociological Review

 Climbing the Charts: What Radio Airplay Tells Us about the Diffusion of Innovation.
 Princeton University Press.
 2012.